FREQUENTLY ASKED QUESTIONS

 That’s why a bond referendum is needed now.
 It’s the only funding mechanism available to Minnesota school districts to address major facility needs.
 By investing in our schools through this plan, we can preserve our shared assets, protect learning time, and ensure our students and community have access to safe, secure, and future-ready spaces for decades to come.

-• No. The $5 per month figure is accurate for the average residential homestead value in our district for Question 1 only and is based on certified tax impact data from Ehlers, our independent municipal financial advisor.
+• Yes.
+The $5 per month estimate is accurate for the average residential homestead in our district for Question 1 only.
+It’s based on certified tax impact data from Ehlers, our independent municipal financial advisor.

-• Businesses, seasonal/recreational properties, agricultural land, and higher-value homes pay more than the median household, which lowers the cost for many residential properties.
+• Businesses, farms, and higher-value homes generally pay more, which lowers the average cost for most homeowners.

-• All of our estimates are based on the official tax base, valuation data, and state formulas—not a simple division of total cost by number of homes.
+All district estimates come directly from official tax base and valuation data verified through state formulas—not a simple division of total project cost by the number of homes.

 • Yes.
 Investments in safe, well-maintained, and modern learning environments directly impact student achievement.
 Updated classrooms and specialized spaces allow for more effective instruction, hands-on learning, and access to technology and resources that prepare students for today’s world.
 Improved ventilation, lighting, and room design also support focus, reduce distractions, and promote physical well-being—all of which are proven to enhance learning in reading, writing, math, and beyond.